 (f) Terms and conditions

 All transactions were made on normal commercial terms and conditions and at market rates, except interest on some loans between the parties that are interest free.
 All these loans have been disclosed.
-From 20 November 2020, no guarantee fee is charged to VHAH under the Counter Indemnity Agreement entered into with CKHH and Vodafone Group Plc.

 Note 17 Deed of cross guarantee